PowerGridModel/.github/SECURITY.md

 ### conda-forge releases

-Only the `power-grid-model` library is distributed via conda-forge.
+The `power-grid-model` and `power-grid-model-io` libraries are distributed via conda-forge.
 These packages are independently rebuilt and published by the conda-forge project instead of by the PowerGridModel organization.
-The conda-forge feedstock pins the upstream source by SHA-256, but at the time of writting, cryptographic package attestations are not exposed for the `power-grid-model` packages through the conda-forge distribution channel.
+The conda-forge feedstock pins the upstream source by SHA-256, but at the time of writting, cryptographic package attestations are not exposed for the Power Grid Model organization packages through the conda-forge distribution channel.